Danny Murphy (British actor)

-Background
+Early and personal life

 Danny Murphy was born on 20 February 2004.
 He is fifth-generation deaf on his father's side of the family.
 Murphy grew up in Wallsend in England with his parents Kelly and Charles and his older brother and younger sister.
 His parents are deaf, and his siblings are hearing.
 Murphy's first language is British Sign Language, and spoken English is his second language.
-Murphy currently resides in Newcastle but attend Mary Hare School in Newbury, Berkshire as a boarder.
-As of 2019, he was completing GCSEs in English, Maths, Science, Media, Drama, ICT, Geography and BTEC Business Studies.
+Murphy lives in Newcastle but attends Mary Hare School in Newbury, Berkshire as a boarder.
+As of 2019, he was studying GCSEs in English, Maths, Science, Media, Drama, ICT, Geography and BTEC Business Studies.

+Career

 By the time Murphy was eight years old, he had acted in a short film featuring skits.
 He later auditioned to host a CITV programme aimed at deaf and hard of hearing viewers.
 Murphy also created comedy videos on YouTube and has received 1.5 million views.
 Murphy was nominated for the Chronicle Champions Awards 2017 in the Young Role Model category, and he won the Diana Award from the British Deaf Association.
 In March 2020, Murphy took home the Rising Star award from the Royal Television Society for his leading role in the children's series Mission Employable, produced by ITV Signpost in Gateshead.

 In 2017, the producers of The Parts You Lose initiated an international casting search, supported by Deaf West Theatre, for a hard of hearing actor and cast Murphy as the film's deaf boy.
 Murphy learned American Sign Language for the role.
-The film was released in the United States in October 2019 and was be released in the United Kingdom in March 2020.
+The film was released in the United States in October 2019 and in the United Kingdom in March 2020.

-In 2019, Murphy went to Germany to host a workshop to teach deaf youths about filming and editing.
+In 2019, Murphy went to Germany to host a workshop to teach deaf young people about filming and editing.
 He also began working on three new films in Europe and the United States.
 Murphy is currently working as a presenter on CITV's Dare Master, a 10-part series where he takes on crazy dares from extreme window cleaning to bungee jumping.
 The show is presented in British Sign Language.
 CITV's Dare Master at Home has been nominated for "Best Lockdown Programme" in the Factual Entertainment, Popular Factual and Kids category.
 He also appeared on Blue Peter.

 In March 2021, Murphy was announced as an ambassador for UK's Young Deaffest.